 "I don't know!"

 Norma backed off.
 Bride was sobbing, or trying to.
 Her single open eye wasn't up to it and her mouth obviously hurt too much to continue.
 After a few miles of silence, Norma made her voice as casual as she could.

 "What were you doing up here, anyway?"

-I came to see a friend.
+"I came to see a friend."

 "You find him?"

-Her.
-No. I never found her.
+"Her.
+No. I never found her."

-Who is she?"
+"Who is she?"

-Somebody from a long time ago.
+"Somebody from a long time ago.
 She wasn't there.
 Probably dead by

-now.
+now."

 Norma turned her head to glance at Bride.
-Whoever it was the almost raper must have rattled her friend's brainpan.
+Whoever it was, the almost raper must have rattled her friend's brain pan.
 Otherwise, why would she tell such a silly lie?
-Like a kid with soiled panties saying, "That wasn't me did it."
-There was \$25,000.00 cash in the un-stolen purse and an airline gift certificate, not to speak first the traper of samples of YOU, Girl products so new they hadn't been launched.
-He might not want any Nude Skin Glo, but free cash? Τk She really was a freak.
+Like a kid with soiled panties saying "That wasn't me did it."

+There was \$25,000.00 cash in the un-stolen purse and an airline gift certificate, not to speak of samples of YOU, Girl products so new they hadn't been launched.
+He might not want any Nude Skin Glo, but free cash?

+Tk

+She really was a freak.
 The eyes.
-The quick change from dutiful, $\mathcal{E} + \mathcal{C} \circ \mathcal{N}$ obedient to feral predator.
+The quick change from dutiful, obedient to feral predator.
 From slack-lipped to fangs.
 From slouch to arrow.
-N Bride never saw the signal--no grip of neck cords, no shoulder flex-nothing announced the onslaught.
+Bride never saw the signal-a grip of neck cords, a shoulder flex-nothing announced the onslaught.

 Bride was only eight years old, still little Lotus Ann, when she had lifted her arm and pointed a nail bitten finger toward the young couple sitting at the long table.

 "Is the woman you saw here in this room?"

 Nod.

-You have to speak, Lotus Ann.
-Say yes or no".
+"You have to speak, Lotus Ann.
+Say 'yes' or 'no'".